 The focus of our divorce attorneys in NJ and Mid-Atlantic Region, is to make sure each client comes out of the divorce process as strong as possible and able to move forward with their lives, no worse than when they started.
 Each client is unique, and their resolution needs to be tailored to their individual situation.

-If you need to discuss an issue or have questions, contact our highly experienced New Jersey divorce attorneys.
+If you need to discuss an issue or have questions, contact our highly experienced divorce attorneys.
 Please contact our firm using our contact us form.
-The Obermayer divorce lawyers represent clients in NJ, PA, DE, CT, and NY.
+The Obermayer divorce lawyers represent clients in New Jersey, Pennsylvania, and Delaware.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.